MOBO Awards: 2016

-The 21st Awards show took place on 4 November 2016 and was held at the OVO Hydro in Glasgow.
+The 21st Awards show took place on 4 November 2016 and was held at the SSE Hydro in Glasgow.
 The show was broadcast live on ITV2 and hosted by Rickie Haywood Williams and Melvin Odoom.

 Tinie Tempah was due to perform, but pulled out hours before the show.
 He was replaced by Professor Green.

 An error saw the wrong act given the award for Best Song.
 "Of the many worthy winners of best song, we deeply regret a mistake was made," said Mobo organisers, in a statement blaming a "production error".